 This track is about the above-mentioned leaders (chosen “for their skills and expertise”) accepting that there is no way to undo what the AIs have begun, and instead look toward the stars to find a planet to escape to, where they discover a place that could sustain life – a watery planet in the Alpha Pegasi solar system, orbiting the Star of Sirrah.
 Already they are coming to terms with the fact that they will be the only ones to go, while the rest must remain to die.
 The Chemist warns them that to survive on an ocean world, they cannot remain as they are, introducing Liquid Eternity (‘The Source’) at last, which they will use to evolve.
 The Captain sets the course of navigation and prepares for the journey.

-Story spoilers: The Counselor and Biologist say their heartbreaking goodbyes to their loved ones as they must come to terms with the fact that not everyone is able to join them on the Starblade and they will leave their families behind to die.
+Story spoilers: The Counselor and Biologist say their heartbreaking goodbyes to their loved ones as they must come to terms with the fact that not everyone is able to join them on the Starblade and they will leave their families, friends, and loved ones behind to die.
 The Historian and Diplomat go on to talk about starting over and moving on.
 They say their farewells and leave their families behind.

 Story spoilers: And so the end begins on planet Alpha.
 As the world begins its descent into madness, the chosen few follow the Opposition Leader to the Starblade where the Captain awaits.
 The heroes make their way down the valley and up the hill to where Starblade awaits, as TH-1 helps the Captain prepare the systems.
 The Preacher declares that the devil has won on Alpha.